s-victor/TinyPedal/docs/customization.md

 Estimated delta fuel consumption reading.
 Positive value indicates an increase in consumption, while negative indicates a decrease in consumption.

     *early
 Estimate number of pit stop counts when making an early pit stop at end of current lap.
-This value will be close to `pits` value when remaining fuel is very low.
+This value can be used to determine whether an early pit stop is worth performing comparing to `pits` value.

-Example usage, when this value is just below 1.0, such as `0.97`, it indicates an early pit stop can be made right at the end of current lap with amount refueling according to `refuel` reading that can last to the end of race.
+Example 1: When this value is just below `1.0` (such as `0.97`), it indicates an early pit stop can be made right at the end of current lap with enough empty capacity to refuel according to `refuel` reading which would last to the end of race.

+Example 2: When this value is just below `2.0` (such as `1.96`), and `pits` value is also in `1.x` range (such as `1.32`),  it indicates 2 required pit stops, and an early pit stop can be made right at the end of current lap with tank fully refueled according to `refuel` reading.
+After refueling, `pits` reading would show an approximately `0.96` value which indicates one more required pit stop.

+Example 3: If this value is one or more integers higher than `pits` value, then additional pit stops would be required after making a pit stop at the end of current lap.

     *laps
 Estimated laps reading that current fuel can last.